db

 an object with primary keys

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-const { err, data } = await db.aget("bk_user", { login: '12345' });
+const { err, data } = await db.aget("users", { login: '12345' });

-(static) aincr(table, query, optionsopt)
+(async, static) aincr(table, query, optionsopt)

 Description: